francepremium/django-appstore/README.rst

 django-appstore
 ===============

-Status: alpha software.
+Status: alpha / research software, subject to full rewrite for version 1.0.

-Intended audience: experienced django web developers, the installation procedure contains many steps to fail and require a lot of care. **Or** newbies with time and motivation to learn about django app reusability and best practices.
+Intended audience: experienced django web developers, the installation procedure contains many steps to fail and require a lot of care.

 Features
 --------